 If the Orange button is preprogrammed to send an emergency signal, this signal overrides any other communication over the selected channel.

 Your radio supports the following Emergency modes:

-- Emergency Alarm with Emergency Call - Special Considerations for Emergencies
+Emergency Alarm with Emergency Call

 Note: To exit emergency at any time, press and hold the preprogrammed Emergency button for about a second.